Itheum/itheumcore-elrond-data-nft-marketplace/README.md

     fn init(&self);
 ```

 The init function is called when deploying or upgrading the smart contract.
-It receives no arguments and does the following: pauses the contract, sets the trading fee to 2%, sets the maximum price per offer to 10_000, sets the discount for sellers and buyers to 0%.
+It receives no arguments and does the following: pauses the contract, sets the trading fee to 2% and sets the discount for sellers and buyers to 0%.

 ### Only owner endpoints